michaelphillips4/interval-timer-/README.md

 ### Screen lock request

 There is a request in the code to stop the device going into sleep mode.
-This is released once the meditation completes or is manually stopped.
+This is released once the session completes or is manually stopped.

 ## Deployment